All Episodes

 It locks into a hell region.

-So I might go to hell?
+So I might go to hell.

-Or else have a bad nightmare from it.
+Yeah, you might, or else have a bad nightmare from it.

 Great.